 The paper is organized as follows.
-In Section~\ref{sec:Ising}, we review the Ising model and its graphical model representation in terms of Forney factor graphs.
+We review the Forney factor graph representation of the 2D Ising model in an external field in Section~\ref{sec:Ising}.
 Section~\ref{sec:NFGD} discusses dual Forney factor graphs and the normal factor graph duality theorem.
-Sections~\ref{sec:Ising} and~\ref{sec:NFGD} mainly follow the introductory sections of~\cite{MeMo:2014a}.
-Section~\ref{sec:IS} describes the proposed importance sampling schemes and the corresponding algorithms.
-Generalizations to the $q$-state Potts model are briefly discussed in Section~\ref{sec:Potts}.
-Numerical experiments are reported in Section~\ref{sec:Num}.
+The importance sampling algorithm is described in Section~\ref{sec:IS}.
+In Section~\ref{sec:Num}, we report numerical experiments.